wawrzynkiewicz/contentful.php/README.md

 =============

 * [SDK API Reference][3]
-* Check the [Contentful for PHP][4] page for tutorials, example apps, and more information on other ways of using PHP with Contentful
+* Check the [Contentful for PHP] page for tutorials, example apps, and more information on other ways of using PHP with Contentful
 * [CDA REST API reference][5] for additional details on the Delivery API

 License
 =======

-Copyright (c) 2015-2017 Contentful GmbH.
+Copyright (c) 2015 Contentful GmbH.
 Code released under the MIT license.
 See [LICENSE][2] for further details.

  [1]: https://www.contentful.com
  [2]: LICENSE